zilexa/Homeserver/filesystem/README.md

 &nbsp;

 ### Good practices
+** SSD with duplicate metadata**
+By default BTRFS formats SSDs with single metadata.
+After reading mailinglists and discussions between devs, the conclusion is it cannot do harm to enable duplicate metadata and it could possibly save you when data becomes corrupted.
+To convert an existing  btrfs SSD, for example your system disk from single to dup:  \
+`sudo mount /mnt/disks/system`  \
+`sudo btrfs balance start -mconvert=dup /mnt/disks/system`  \
+Just be patient, when done unmount the root filesystem: `sudo umount /mnt/disks/system`  \

 **Harddisk power management**\
 Some harddisks (Seagate) spindown/power down immediately when there is no activity, even if a standby timout of XX minutes has been set.
 This will wear out the disk _fast_.\
 Via the Disks app, you can check disk properties and power settings.
 Note a value of 127 is common but also the culprit here.
 Changing it to 129 allows the standby timout to work: